Site Management and Conservation of Earthen Architecture at Joya de Cerén, El Salvador

 - recording and analysis of environmental data over three years

 - review of the history of interventions and research of the structures' conditions at the time of excavation

 - analysis of the microorganisms developing on the structures

 - analysis of soil mechanics

 All studies were summarized and integrated into the condition assessment report that describes current conditions, identifies primary threats, and provides a series of recommendations to respond to existing conditions.

 Analysis of the implementation of the planning process

-The results and lessons learned during the implementation of the planning process at Joya de Cerén have evolved into the new GCI project, Management Planning, which will review other GCI projects in which the value-driven and participatory management process has been implemented.
+The results and lessons learned during the implementation of the planning process at Joya de Cerén evolved into Management Planning, which reviewed other GCI projects in which the value-driven and participatory management process was implemented.